dbt-labs/docs.getdbt.com/website/docs/sql-reference/statements/sql-from.md

 Woah woah woah!
 That is not the typical FROM statement you’re probably used to seeing!

 Most FROM statements in the non-dbt world, such as when you’re running ad-hoc queries directly in your data warehouse, will follow the `FROM database.schema.table_name` syntax.
-In dbt projects, analytics engineers leverage [the ref statement] to refer to other data models and sources to automatically build a <Term id="dag">dependency graph</Term> and avoid having to hard-code schema names.
+In dbt projects, analytics engineers leverage [the ref statement](https://docs.getdbt.com/reference/dbt-jinja-functions/ref) to refer to other data models and sources to automatically build a <Term id="dag">dependency graph</Term> and avoid having to hard-code schema names.
 This flexibility is valuable as analytics engineers develop in their own development environments (schemas) without having to rename tables in their FROM statements.

-This basic query is selecting three columns from the [jaffle shop’s](https://github.com/dbt-labs/jaffle_shop/blob/main/models/orders.sql) `orders` table and returning three rows.
+This basic query is selecting three columns from the [Jaffle Shop’s](https://github.com/dbt-labs/jaffle_shop/blob/main/models/orders.sql) `orders` table and returning three rows.
 If you execute this query in your data warehouse, it will return a result looking like this:

 | **order_id** | **customer_id** | **order_date** |
 |:---:|:---:|:---:|